SenthilVikram/3D_Gestures_Senthil/README.md

 In this task, transfer learning of popular CNN Architectures is used to classify hand gestures.
-You can find the dataset link [here](https://drive.google.com/drive/folders/14MgJdRSxVCNwpUHXJQ_7NXPQFT-Oz4CB?usp=sharing)

-Total 5 classes are used to and entire code is written in PyTorch.
+You can find the dataset link [here](https://drive.google.com/drive/folders/14MgJdRSxVCNwpUHXJQ_7NXPQFT-Oz4CB?usp=sharing) 5 classes are used and entire code is written in PyTorch.

 ### CNN Architectures used:
 * VGG16